-This article reports the research evidence found from using scaffolding as an intervention in order to improve students' interactional competence (IC) in the EFL speaking class.
-The research was conducted at Chandrakasem Rajabhat University and thirty eight of third year English major students were participated in this study.
+This article reports the research evidence found from using scaffolding as an intervention to improve students' interactional competence (IC) in the EFL speaking class.
+The research, in which thirty-eight of third-year English majored students have participated, was conducted at Chandrakasem Rajabhat University.

-The empirical evidence on scaffolding for speaking class indicated that scaffolding is a flexible teaching method that can be used to assist different levels of students' speaking competency.
-However, to gain effectiveness and improvement, several practices are required.
-To achieve the ultimate goal in improving students' IC, the teacher must be keen and have great understanding towards scaffolding instructions.
-Similarly, the teacher must pay attention to students' speaking abilities, interests, and their limitations so each student can be assisted timely and appropriately.
-Lastly, the teacher must be able to demonstrate and describe his/her expectations towards students' interactional competence development clearly.
-Useful and supportive feedback are critical for students' improvement.
+The empirical evidence on scaffolding for speaking class indicated that the scaffolding is a flexible teaching method that can be used to assist different levels of speaking competency of students.
+However, several practices are still required to gain effectiveness and improvement.
+In order to achieve the ultimate goal of improving students' IC, the teacher must be keen and have a great understanding of the scaffolding instructions.
+Similarly, the teacher must pay attention to students' speaking abilities, interests, and limitations so that each student can be assisted timely and appropriately.
+Lastly, the teacher must be able to demonstrate and describe their expectations towards students' interactional competence development clearly.
+Useful and supportive feedbacks are critical for students' improvement.